Debt bondage in India: Other workers

 Workers in the brick kiln and sugarcane industries often enter debt bondage.
 Researchers specifically categorize the brick kiln industry as a form of debt bondage since workers in this institution receive money in advance which they must later pay off.
 According to a 2003 study, although most Indian laborers in the brick kiln industry did not enter debt bondage, the number of workers entering debt bondage was increasing due to a lack of trust between brokers, or lenders, and borrowers.
-Although employers in charge of this industry do not employ children, workers inevitably turn to their children to improve their chances of completing their work and receiving a loan in the first place.
+Although employers in charge of this industry do not employ children, workers inevitably turn to their children to improve their chances of completing their tasks and receiving a loan in the first place.
 According to a 2007 study in Chennai and Madurai in the Indian state of Tamil Nadu about the brick kiln industry, many Indians hold different views on the relationship between brokers and workers.
 Whereas some argue that this relationship is built upon mutualism, others cite the harms of this connection since workers in this industry are seasonal, receive conditional advances, and receive low wages, often only covering the costs of food.
+Additionally, workers are continually exploited by the wage system as they are often paid per brick laid, encouraging them to work for long hours and even when ill to meet their requirements.
+Wage discrepancies also continue to exist between what these migrant workers are owed and what they actually make.
 As of 2019, there are over 23 million Indians involved in the brick kiln industry, many of whom are involved in debt bondage.

 Additionally, industries such as the quarrying, mining, and manual cleaning businesses hire cheap workers through debt bondage.
 Although the Indian government passed the Manual Scavengers and Rehabilitation Act in 2013, there were over 12,000 laborers in this industry in 2016, mostly centered in Uttar Pradesh.
 One other form of debt bondage is that of Sumangali in which families of lower caste levels enter debt bondage to pay off high dowries.